 Requirement One: Education

 The first necessary requirement to become an astronaut is an education.
 You’ll need a minimum of a bachelor’s degree in a related field.
-Typically astronauts have a degree (or more) in engineering, mathematics or some branch of science.
-Just like in high school, you will want to make sure you excel in your classes — NASA isn’t just looking at your degree, they’re looking at your grades too!
+Typically, astronauts have a degree (or more) in engineering, mathematics, or biological or physical sciences.
+Just like in high school, you will want to make sure you excel in your classes.
+NASA isn’t just looking at your degree, they’re looking at your grades too!

 Requirement Two: Experience

 The second requirement to become an astronaut is experience.
 To be more specific, you need relevant experience.
 Astronauts need a minimum of three years of professional experience in order to qualify for astronaut class selection.
-Pilots need at least 1,000 hours of in-command pilot time, but even astronauts who aren’t flying the spacecraft can benefit from a pilot’s license.
+Pilots need at least 1,000 hours of in-command pilot time.
+Even astronauts who aren’t flying the spacecraft can benefit from a pilot’s license.
 It looks good on your resume, if nothing else.
 We’ll talk more about that in a minute.

 Requirement Three: Physical